-- Based on current survey design, data acquisition will be limited to approximately 25,000 km2 and only a fraction of this survey area (less than approximately 0.4%) will be surveyed in any 24 hour period2. - The transient nature of both the trawl vessels and the seismic survey vessels means that an area is only temporarily unavailable to trawling. - No concerns were raised to Polarcus by fishery licence holders during consultation for this EP. - Ongoing consultation with licence holders of these fisheries will enable them to plan their fishing activities to avoid disruption.
+- The transient nature of both the fishing vessels and the seismic survey vessels means that an area is only temporarily unavailable to fishing. - Ongoing consultation with licence holders will enable them to plan fishing activities to avoid disruption.

 Given these conditions, any inconvenience to fishing licence holders is expected to be temporary and localised.